 Mr. Betts served as principal horn of the Minnesota Orchestra from 1979 to 2004.
 He was a frequent soloist with that organization having performed works of Mozart, Haydn, Richard Strauss, Schumann, Telemann, Britten, Thommessen, and Koeper.
 Mr. Betts has made numerous solo appearances with many regional, college and university orchestras and wind ensembles.
 He has been a guest artist on National Public Radio's Saint Paul Sunday Morning on several occasions and he also performed as substitute principal horn of the Saint Paul Chamber Orchestra, principal natural horn with the Lyra Concert and he has served as principal horn of the Mainly Mozart Festival in San Diego.

-Since leaving Minnesota, Kendall is focusing his efforts on the North Country Chamber Players, teaching, the important job of making KBHC the best horn education program in the world and since 2006, horn design and manufacturing.
+Since leaving Minnesota, Kendall has focused his efforts on the North Country Chamber Players, teaching at the University of New Hampshire, the important job of making KBHC the best horn education program in the world and since 2006, horn design and manufacturing.

 In 2006, Kendall purchased America's leading custom horn manufacturer, re-builder and repairer: Lawson Brass Instruments.
 Training with the Lawson's until the Summer of 2007, he then moved the shop to Bethlehem, NH and most recently to new facilities in Littleton, NH.
 Kendall continues with all Lawson products including custom horns, mouthpieces, lead-pipes, bells and valve re-building.
 He has plans to introduce new models and custom parts as soon as possible.
 KBHC participants can expect the opportunity for equipment consultation and trial if desired and shop tours will most certainly be arranged as well.
 For more information, please go to www.lawsonhorns.com.